Para Ti: Background

 Following the release of Guerra's seventh studio album, Fogarate (1994), Guerra decided to retire because of stress and personal issues.
 In 1996, he converted to Christianity.
 In 1998, on the track "Testimonio", included on the tracklist of the album Ni es lo mismo ni es igual, Guerra described how his life changed since his conversion.
 In 2003, he performed at the closing ceremony at the 2003 Pan American Games in Santo Domingo, his first performance in the country since his show in 1999 at Altos de Chavon.
 In February 2004, it was confirmed by the press that Guerra was going to release an album called Para Ti and it was a Christian-inspired album.
 On July 15, 2004, Guerra signed a one-off contract with Vene Music to release the album.
 He remained signed to his long time indie-label Karen Records.

 Reception

 Critical reception

 Para Ti received positive reviews from critics.
 Jenny Gage from Allmusic gave the album three and half stars out of five.
 She said "Para Ti is bound to make all but the most stalwartly areligious feel a whole lot better.
 Aside from a couple of isolated missteps involving a culturally displaced gospel choir and what sounds suspiciously like a wind machine, these are great songs, as danceable as they are devotional".
 The album received two awards at the 6th Annual Latin Grammy Awards, for Best Christian Album (Spanish Language) and Best Tropical Song for "Las Avispas".
 In 2005 Guerra was the most nominated artist for the 2005 Casandra Awards.
 He was awarded Best International Artist and Merengue of the Year for "Las Avispas".
+In 2025, The latin section of Billboard included the album of the list titled "Christian Music: The 30 Best Spanish-Language Albums of All Time".